top of page

 Search

-December is often the time when couples finally sit down together and talk about their plans for the year ahead.
-After spending time at home over Christmas — often the first proper downtime all year — people begin thinking seriously about the house projects they want to tackle.
-Renovating, extending, or redesigning a key room often sits high on that list, but knowing where to start can feel overwhelming.
+December is often the time when couples sit down together to discuss their plans for the upcoming year.
+After spending time at home over Christmas — often the first proper downtime all year — people begin to think seriously about the house projects they want to tackle.
+Renovating, extending, or redesigning a key room often sits high on that list.
+However, knowing where to start can feel overwhelming.

-If you’re planning a renovation, here’s how to approach it the right way so you can avoid stress, stay on budget, and create a home you’ll love for years to come.
+If you’re planning a renovation, here’s how to approach it the right way.
+This guide will help you avoid stress, stay on budget, and create a home you’ll love for years to come.

-Many homeowners begin by booking the builder first, which is absolutely the right step — but what often goes wrong is relying on the builder for design advice or waiting until they’re about to start before making important decisions.
+Many homeowners begin by booking the builder first, which is a crucial step.
+However, what often goes wrong is relying on the builder for design advice or waiting until they’re about to start before making important decisions.

-Builders are brilliant at building… but they’re not designers.
+Builders excel at building, but they’re not designers.
 By the time construction begins, changing layouts, lighting, or electrical plans can be expensive and disruptive.

 The best time to bring in a designer is as soon as you’ve booked your builder, especially if they’re scheduled months ahead.
 This gives you the time and clarity to create a strong, well-thought-out design before anyone steps on site.